Coronavirus – FAQs on managing a safe return to work

 In certain circumstances, employees have a statutory employment right not to attend a workplace if they have a reasonable belief that they are in serious and imminent danger, and it is less clear if this applies to the dangers of travel.
 We look at this right in our Insight article and our FAQs on staffing decisions when reopening workplaces.

-How do we avoid discrimination in our return to work plans?
+How do we avoid discrimination in workplace safety plans?

 First, check that your return to work plans don’t disadvantage certain protected groups, e.g. that your arrangements for moving around the building don’t disadvantage the disabled and that any proposed changes to hours don’t disadvantage women.
 Consider the impact on protected groups in practice, even if the reason for the impact is unclear.
 If you identify any disadvantage, consider what adjustments you could make.
 If your proposed plans are a proportionate means of achieving a legitimate aim, and there are no realistic less discriminatory alternatives, any discriminatory impact will be justified.